3 Major Concerns of the Medical Cannabis Community

 The medical cannabis industry is unlike other medical industries – it comes with its own unique regulations, availabilities, and price tags.
 Equally important, however, is that the medical cannabis community is unlike other medical communities – they are subject to niche problems, annoyances, and burdens that other communities may not relate to.

-Whether you use medical cannabis products to treat symptoms of anxiety, epilepsy, pain, nausea, etc. – you may subscribe to some of the following concerns expressed by the medical cannabis community.
+Whether you use medical cannabis products to treat symptoms of anxiety, epilepsy, pain, nausea, etc. – you may subscribe to some of the following thoughts expressed by the medical cannabis community.

-Major Concern #1: The Prices of Medical Cannabis Are Too High
+Major Concern #1: Cannabis Prices Are Too High

 Upon being asked what you would like cultivators and dispensaries to do for their patients, customers, and community – what would you say?
 Members of the medical cannabis community seem to overwhelmingly answer “lower the prices.”